Uconnect-Technologies/wertik-js/docs/getting-started/configuration.md

 Now run your app and you see logs something like this if everything went fine

-√ [Wertik-js]: WebSocket server started at ws://localhost:2000 √ [Wertik-js]: Rest API server started at http://localhost:5000 √ [Wertik-js]: GraphQL Voyager running at http://localhost:5000/graphql-voyager √ [Wertik-js]: GraphQL Server started at http://localhost:5000/graphql √ [Wertik-js]: GraphQL Subscriptions are running at ws://localhost:5000/subscriptions √ [Wertik-js]: SQL: Database Connected
+√  [Wertik-js]:  Socket.IO server running at http://localhost:5000
+√  [Wertik-js]:  Rest API server started at http://localhost:5000 √  [Wertik-js]:  GraphQL Voyager running at http://localhost:5000/graphql-voyager √  [Wertik-js]:  GraphQL Server started at http://localhost:5000/graphql √  [Wertik-js]:  GraphQL Subscriptions are running at ws://localhost:5000/subscriptions √  [Wertik-js]:  SQL: Database Connected

 For Dependencies you can check wertik-js package.json file.